EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 line space.
 ```

-NOTE: It should be noticed that other command like \singlespacing, \onehalfspacing reprensent the line space times to font size, instead of the default space line.
+NOTE: It should be noticed that other command like `\singlespacing`, `\onehalfspacing` reprensent the line space times to font size, instead of the default space line.

-These commands can also used as environment, for example:
+These commands can be also used as environment, for example:

 ```latex
 \begin{spacing}{1.5}